-These consolidated financial statements are presented in Canadian dollars unless otherwise indicated, the functional currency of the Company.
-These consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments which are measured at fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+These condensed consolidated interim financial statements are presented in Canadian dollars unless otherwise indicated, the functional currency of the Company.
+These condensed consolidated interim financial statements have been prepared on a historical cost basis, except for certain financial instruments which are measured at fair value.
+In addition, these condensed consolidated interim financial statements have been prepared using the accrual basis of accounting except for cash flow information.

-These consolidated financial statements were authorized for issue by the Board of Directors on April 29, 2025.
+These condensed consolidated interim financial statements were authorized for issue by the Board of Directors on May 29, 2025.